Aimy Sitemap 3.7.0 is out and available to the Joomla! community!

 Within the last ten days Aimy Sitemap has grown to run on a couple of hundred Joomla! installations already, so changing shoes has been necessary to not get out of step!

 Aimy Sitemap's new crawler analyzes your website one URL after another, using one PHP process for each URL.
-Resource exhaustion issues are therefore more then just unlikely - if not impossible at all.
+Resource exhaustion issues are therefore more than just unlikely - if not impossible at all.

 Besides that, the whole interaction between crawler and backend user interface has been rewritten nearly from scratch.
 The new version not only provides a detailed crawl report, but also just-in-time information on the crawl in progress: